Content

 If your healthcare provider thinks a nutritional deficiency is contributing to your hair loss, a supplement might help promote healthier hair growth.

-There are plenty of hair supplement options out there like our hair gummies packed with hair-friendly nutrients like biotin, folic acid, and vitamins B12, B6, and D.
+There are plenty of hair supplement options out there, including our hair gummies, which are packed with hair-friendly nutrients like biotin, folic acid, and vitamins B12, B6, and D.

 When hair thinning becomes severe, medications or changes to your hair care routine might not be enough.